 Generative Engine Optimization (GEO)

-• Definition: Content optimization strategies to improve the visibility of content in Generative AI Engine responses.
+- Definition: Specialized technical and content optimization strategies to improve the visibility of content in Generative AI Engine responses.

-• Emergence: GEO has surfaced in response to AI-powered search engines, also known as generative engines.
+- Emergence: GEO has surfaced in response to AI-powered search engines, also known as Generative AI Engines.

-• Generative AI Engines: These engines, such as Google’s Search Generative Experience (SGE) and Bing’s Copilot, go beyond mere information retrieval.
+- Generative AI Engines: These engines, such as Google’s AI Overviews (Search Labs), Bing’s Copilot, ChatGPT, and Perplexity go beyond mere information retrieval.
 They synthesize data from multiple sources to generate comprehensive AI responses.

-• Optimization: GEO aims to optimize content specifically for these AI-driven search engines.
+- Optimization: GEO aims to optimize websites and their content specifically for these AI-driven search engines.

 Search Engine Optimization (SEO)